json-schema-org/website/pages/implementers/interfaces.md

 Because this page deals with concerns which cross language barriers, and different programming languages have different capabilities particularly around how they represent out of band errors (via exceptions, option types, wrapper return types, sentinel values or some other mechanism), this page also introduces[^1] specific notation for representing the types of functions which include explicit representation for their out-of-band errors.
 Interpreting these types will depend on the programming language.
-It\'s easier to explain the above with an example:
+It's easier to explain the above with an example:

 [^1]: The authors of this page are not aware of a suitable existing and/or pervasive notation which serves this purpose already.
       If you are aware of one, a pull request or pointer would be welcome.